-3.1 Decisions about Health Care or Other Treatment: Decision Consultation Process and Team Justification Process
+3.1 Decisions about Health Care or Other Treatment: Decision Consultation Process

 There are a variety of approaches and available resources to support decision making when desired by the person.
-The decision consultation and team justification process_es-assists participants and their health care decision makers to document their decisions.
+The decision consultation process assists participants and their health care decision makers to document their decisions.
 It is important for provider agencies to communicate with guardians to share with the Interdisciplinary Team (IDT) Members any medical, behavioral, or psychiatric information as part of an individual's routine medical or psychiatric care.
 For current forms and resources please refer to the DOH Website: https://nmhealth.org/about/ddsd/.

-3.1.1 Decision Consultation Process (DCP) Decision about Health Care or Other Treatment Decision Consultation
+3.1.1 Decision about Health Care or Other Treatment Decision Consultation

-Decisions are the sole domain of waiver participants; their guardians or healthcare decision makers and decisions can be made that are compatible with their personal and cultural values.
-Provider Agencies and Interdisciplinary Teams (IDTs) are required to support the informed decisions made by supporting access to medical consultation, information, and other available resources according to the following: Health decisions are the sole domain of waiver participants, their guardians or healthcare decision makers.
-Participants and their healthcare decision makers can confidently make decisions that are compatible with their personal and cultural values.
-Provider Agencies and Interdisciplinary Teams (IDTs) are required to support the informed decision making of waiver participants by supporting access to medical consultation, information, and other available resources according to the following:

-- 1. The Decision Consultation Process (DCP) is documented on the Decision Consultation and Team Justification Form (DC/TJF) and is used for health related issues when a person or their guardian/healthcare decision maker has concerns, needs more information about these types of issues or has decided not to follow all or part of a healthcare related order, recommendation, or suggestion.
-This includes, but is not limited to: The Decision Consultation Process (DCP) is documented on the Decision Consultation Form (DCF) and is used for recommendations when a person or his/her guardian/healthcare decision maker has concerns, needs more information, or has decided not to follow all or part of a recommendation from a professional or clinician.
+- 1. Decisions are the sole domain of waiver participants; their guardians or healthcare decision makers and decisions can be made that are compatible with their personal and cultural values.
+Provider Agencies and Interdisciplinary Teams (IDTs) are required to support the informed decisions made by supporting access to medical consultation, information, and other available resources according to the following: The Decision Consultation Process (DCP) is documented on the Decision Consultation Form (DCF) and is used for recommendations when a person or his/her guardian/healthcare decision maker has concerns, needs more information, or has decided not to follow all or part of a recommendation from a professional or clinician.
 This includes, but is not limited to: - a.
-Opting out of nursing services in Family Living Services. - b. medical orders or recommendations from the Primary Care Practitioner, Medical Specialists, Nurse Practitioner (NP or CNP), Physician Assistant (PA), Dietician, Dentist or other licensed medical or healthcare professional including, but not limited to:medical orders or recommendations from the Primary Care Practitioner, Specialists or other licensed medical or healthcare practitioners such as a Nurse Practitioner (NP or CNP), Physician Assistant (PA) or Dentist;
+Opting out of nursing services in Family Living Services. - medical orders or recommendations from the Primary Care Practitioner, Medical Specialists, Nurse Practitioner (NP or CNP), Physician Assistant (PA), Dietician, Dentist or other licensed medical or healthcare professional including, but not limited to: - i. clinical recommendations, - ii. screening procedures, tests, or evaluations, - iii. recommendations made through a Healthcare Plan (HCP) such as a Comprehensive Aspiration Risk Management Plan (CARMP), Risk Management Plan (RMP) or Behavior Crisis Intervention Plan (BCIP) - c. recommendations for non-medical activities such as working, volunteering, hobbies and other activities.; - d. recommendations made by a licensed professional through a Healthcare Plan (HCP), including a Comprehensive Aspiration Risk Management Plan (CARMP), or another plan such as a Risk Management Plan (RMP) or a Behavior Crisis Intervention Plan (BCIP).

-- i. clinical recommendations, - ii. screening procedures, tests, or evaluations, - ÷iii. recommendations from oversight activities such as the Individual Quality Review (IQR), recommendations made through a Healthcare Plan (HCP) such as a Comprehensive Aspiration Risk Management Plan (CARMP), Risk Management Plan (RMP) or Behavior Crisis Intervention Plan (BCIP) - c. recommendations for non-medical activities such as working, volunteering, hobbies and other activities. clinical recommendations made by registered/licensed clinicians who are either members of the IDT (e.g., nurses, therapists, dieticians, BSCs or PRS Risk Evaluator) or clinicians who have performed evaluations such as a video fluoroscopy; - d. recommendations made by a licensed professional through a Healthcare Plan (HCP), including a Comprehensive Aspiration Risk Management Plan (CARMP), a Medical Emergency Response Plan (MERP) or another plan such as a Risk Management Plan (RMP) or a Behavior Crisis Intervention Plan (BCIP). - a. health related recommendations or suggestions from oversight activities such as the Individual Quality Review (IQR); and - 2.
-When the person/guardian is not comfortable with or disagrees with a recommendation or does not agree with the implementation of that recommendation, Provider Agencies Interdisciplinary Teams (IDTs) follow the DCP and attend the meeting coordinated by the CM.
+- 2. When the person/guardian is not comfortable with or disagrees with a recommendation or does not agree with the implementation of that recommendation, Interdisciplinary Teams (IDTs) follow the DCP and attend the meeting coordinated by the CM.
 During this meeting: - a.
 Interdisciplinary Teams inform the person/guardian of the rationale for that recommendation including risks and benefits and alternatives (if available).

-Providers inform the person/guardian of the rationale for that recommendation, so that the benefit is made clear.
 This will be done in layman's terms and will include basic sharing of information designed to assist the person/guardian with understanding the risks and benefits of the recommendation. - b.
 The information will be focused on the specific area of concern by the person/guardian.
 Alternatives should be presented, when available, if the guardian is interested in considering other options for implementation. - c.
-Providers IDTs support the person/guardian to make an informed decision. - d.
-The decision made by the person/guardian during the meeting is accepted; plans are modified; and the IDT honors this health decision in every setting.
+IDTs support the person/guardian to make an informed decision. - d.
 The decision made by the person/guardian during the meeting is documented and the IDT honors this decision in every setting.